amelie-fri/munch_search/README.md

 In addition, a kibana instance is connected to the elasticsearch instance and is available on:
 `http://localhost:5601`

 ### Prerequisites

-Docker necessary in order to use this project.
-Docker is available from:
+The installation of Docker is necessary in order to use the application.
+Docker is available here: https://www.docker.com/get-started
-https://www.docker.com/get-started

 ## License